alicescfernandes/alicescfernandes/README.md

 ### Hi there 👋 I'm Alice
 ![](https://www.google-analytics.com/collect?v=1&t=event&tid=UA-100869248-2&cid=555&ec=github&ea=pageview&el=profile&ev=1)
 And i'm currently taking a course in Engineering @ ISEL, and working full-time as Frontend Developer at [Observador](http://observador.pt/).
 You can always find me doing random stuff with computers.
 Working with React (and React Native & RN for Web), Typescript, Svelte, Vue, ES6+ compliant JS, Python and Java.
+Learning about GraphQL (this is awesome) and trying do to something with it

 ### My dev gear
+-
-- Ubuntu running on a 16GiB RAM, 1TB of space & i7-10510U CPU or MacOs
+- 💻 Ubuntu  running on a 16GiB RAM, 1TB of space & i7-10510U CPU or MacOs
-- Logitech MX Master 3
+- 🖱️ Logitech MX Master 3
-- Logitech M375 keyboard
+- ⌨️ Logitech M375 ⌨️
-- LG 24MK600M-B Screen
+- 🖥️ LG 24MK600M-B

 #### The stats things
 ![](https://github-readme-stats.vercel.app/api?username=alicescfernandes&show_icons=true&locale=en)